 Yes, but there will be extra charges for the funeral directors time and the crematorium fee.
 Most funerals are held mid-week with a Friday being the most popular day to hold a cremation funeral.

-How long does a Sikh cremation take place after death?
+How Long After Death does a Sikh cremation take place?

 A Sikh funeral will typically take place within 3 days of a death, ideally as quickly as possible.

-How long does a Muslim funeral take place after death?
+How Long After Death does a Muslim funeral take place?

-How long does a Jewish cremation take place after death?
+How long after death does a Jewish cremation take place?

 A Jewish funeral would ideally take place within 24 hours of death, but in modern times this is rarely feasible with family members and other bookings taking the time.

-How long does a Hindu cremation take place after death?
+How long after death does a Hindu cremation take place?